-In September 2017, Michael was included in Best Lawyers in America (2018) in the field of Insurance Law; he is AV rated by Martindale Hubbell; a Fellow of the American Bar Association; and was named a Pennsylvania Super Lawyer (2007-2014).
+In September 2018, Mr. Cawley was included in Best Lawyers in America (2019) in the field of Insurance Law; he is AV rated by Martindale Hubbell; a Fellow of the American Bar Association; and was named a Pennsylvania Super Lawyer (2007-2014).

 Insurance Coverage/Reinsurance/Bad-Faith Disputes

 Mr. Cawley’s insurance coverage practice includes providing advice to his clients on issues arising under multiple types of policies, including general liability, professional liability, directors and officers, property, and excess/umbrella liability policies.
 He is also experienced in reinsurance agreements and ERISA/non-ERISA issues involving life, health and disability matters.

 He concentrates on the representation of insurers in coverage matters and related bad faith claims in state and federal courts where he has an established record of defeating bad faith claims brought against insurers.